Golden Gate Bridge: Seismic vulnerability and improvements

 Modern knowledge of the effect of earthquakes on structures led to a program to retrofit the Golden Gate to better resist seismic events.
 The proximity of the bridge to the San Andreas Fault places it at risk for a significant earthquake.
 Once thought to have been able to withstand any magnitude of foreseeable earthquake, the bridge was actually vulnerable to complete structural failure (i.e., collapse) triggered by the failure of supports on the 320 ft arch over Fort Point.
 A $392 million program was initiated to improve the structure's ability to withstand such an event with only minimal (repairable) damage.
 A custom-built electro-hydraulic synchronous lift system for construction of temporary support towers and a series of intricate lifts, transferring the loads from the existing bridge onto the temporary supports, were completed with engineers from Balfour Beatty and Enerpac, without disrupting day-to-day commuter traffic.
 Although the retrofit was initially planned to be completed in 2012, as of May 2017 it was expected to take several more years.

-The former elevated approach to the Golden Gate Bridge through the San Francisco Presidio, known as Doyle Drive, dated to 1933 and was named after Frank P. Doyle.
-Doyle, the president of the Exchange Bank in Santa Rosa and son of the bank's founder, was the man who, more than any other person, made it possible to build the Golden Gate Bridge.
+The former elevated approach to the Golden Gate Bridge through the San Francisco Presidio, known as Doyle Drive, dated to 1933 and was named after Frank Pierce Doyle, a director of the California State Automobile Association.
 The highway carried about 91,000 vehicles each weekday between downtown San Francisco and the North Bay and points north.
 The road was deemed "vulnerable to earthquake damage", had a problematic 4-lane design, and lacked shoulders; a San Francisco County Transportation Authority study recommended that it be replaced.
 Construction on the $1 billion replacement, temporarily known as the Presidio Parkway, began in December 2009.

 The elevated Doyle Drive was demolished on the weekend of April 27–30, 2012, and traffic used a part of the partially completed Presidio Parkway, until it was switched onto the finished Presidio Parkway on the weekend of July 9–12, 2015.
 As of May 2012, an official at Caltrans said there is no plan to permanently rename the portion known as Doyle Drive.